-The process of making elements begins with raw plastic granulate the size of peppercorns; fed from giant silos through miles of vacuum pipes and delivered to dozens of moulding machines.
-At the machines base colored granulate is combined to achieve the desired color and heated to 232°C so the plastic is dough like.
-Under immense pressure the molten plastic is pressed into the mould cavity before the machine releases, and still hot bricks are allowed to cool and drop into a waiting bin.
-Robots retrieve these bins when they’re full and deposit the bins onto conveyor belts that carry the elements into a completely automated warehouse.
+The process of making elements begins with raw plastic granulate which is fed from giant waiting silos through vacuum pipes to dozens of moulding machines.
+Base coloured granulate is combined to achieve the desired colour and heated to 232-C so the plastic is dough like.
+[Injected into moulds], the plastic dough is press into the mould cavity under great pressure before the machine releases and still hot bricks are allowed to cool and dropped into a waiting bin.
+Robots retrieve these bins when they’re full and send the bins along conveyors into a completely automated warehouse.

-During the moulding process, the plastic dough squeezed through the mould channels into the mould cavity.
-For a second the plastic is allowed to cool before the press releases the extra plastic left, the flash, is immediately recycled to make more bricks.
+During the moulding process, the plastic dough is fed into the mould through channels.
+When the press releases the extra plastic left, the flash, is immediately recycled to make more bricks.
 If you ever made a model, you’ll be familiar with manually releasing parts from the flash.

 The moulding process in LEGO factories is so well tuned that only 18 bricks in a million are rejected.
 Not wanting to throw away any extra plastic, LEGO recycles the material into new elements, creating over 75 million ‘green’ pieces a year.